canonical/hotsos/defs/README.md

 import path or a ``PROPERTY_CACHE_REF``

-* search-result-format-groups - a list of integer indexes representing search result group IDs from an *expr* property search result.
-The group indexes refer to items in a core.searchtools.SearchResult.
+* search-result-format-groups - a list of integer indexes representing search result group IDs from an [search](#search) result.
+The group indexes refer to items in a core.searchtools.SearchResult and tie with those in the search pattern provided.

 ```
 PROPERTY_CACHE_REF
-  This is a reference to a property cache item and can take one of
+  A reference to a property cache item that takes one of two forms:
-  two forms:

   '@<propertyname>.CACHE_KEY'
   '@checks.<checkname>.<propertyname>.CACHE_KEY'